-9-12.G.5.1.1 Discuss the mutual impact of ideas, issues, and policies among nations, including environmental, economic, and humanitarian.
-(505.01c) 9-12.G.5.1.2 Describe the characteristics of United States foreign policy and how it has been created and implemented over time.
-(505.01a) 9-12.G.5.1.3 Identify and evaluate the role of the United States in international organizations and agreements, such as the United Nations, NAFTA, and humanitarian organizations.
-(505.01b)
+- 9-12.G.5.1.1 Discuss the mutual impact of ideas, issues, and policies among nations, including environmental, economic, and humanitarian.
+9-12.G.5.1.2 Describe the characteristics of United States foreign policy and how it has been created and implemented over time. - 9-12.G.5.1.3 Identify and evaluate the role of the United States in international organizations and agreements.